theneva/dissertation/src/discussion.md

 ### Scripted automated deployment

 The continuous integration server moved the packaging and testing process away from the developers' local machines.
 For example, developers may work in Mac OSX, whereas the production environment runs on a Linux distribution.
 Running the build server in the same Linux distribution as the production environment adds some confidence that the service will behave as expected in the production environment.
+However, this introduces a  new problem of synchronising runtime versions between the build server and the production environment.

 The script for building, testing, archiving, and uploading a service, as well as the script for activating the new artefact can be generalised and duplicated among services and on production hosts.
 Thus, the number of hosts does not linearly affect to the number of steps or time to deploy the service as with manual deployment.

-A new problem of keeping runtime versions synchronised between the build server and the production environment.

 There are no required manual steps to complete a deployment beyond pushing the latest changes to the revision control system, given that the build completes successfully.

-A home-grown script for activating a new version of a service inherently requires more lines of code than using an external tool.
+A home-grown script for activating a new version of a service inherently requires more lines of custom code than using an external tool.
 This enables the author of the script to customise the steps to the system's needs.
 Furthermore, all configuration-related code is openly available in the organisation.
 Thus, only a moderate amount of effort should be required to learn the deployment strategy.
 On the other hand, the configuration differs with programming language and runtime.
 This lowers the retention factor of the strategy.

 ```include
 src/tables/evaluation-scripted-automated-deployment.md